DSeahYS/NominalFlight/LLM Ver/README.md

-# Nominal Flight Path Generator
+# Nominal Flight Path Generator (Updated with LLM)

 A  flight path generation system producing realistic aircraft trajectories with three levels of variation, built on aircraft physics models and statistical pattern extraction.